Winchester railway station: History

-Renovations in summer 2004 gave the western side a refurbished entrance and second ticket office; albeit with shorter opening hours than that on the eastern side.
+Renovations in summer 2004 gave the western side of the station a refurbished entrance and second ticket office, albeit with shorter opening hours than that on the eastern side.

 In summer 2009, both platforms received ticket barriers with CCTV, with the entrance to platform 2 from the forecourt reorganised as part of South West Trains' plan to fit or refit ticket barriers on the busiest stations on the network.

-In July 2013, A brand new footbridge was constructed between the platforms and also features lifts.
+In July 2013, a brand new footbridge was constructed between the platforms and also features lifts.

+Romsey Rail Link

+There was a rail-bus link, operated on behalf of South West Trains, that was known as the Romsey Rail Link service.
+It followed the same route as the X66, linking the station with Romsey via Hursley and Ampfield but with limited stops.
+Guards were equipped with rail ticket machines and were able to issue tickets for the entire rail network as well as weekly season tickets, thereby saving passengers the necessity of queuing at the station ticket office.

+The service ceased on 28 July 2008 when South West Trains withdrew its subsidy, citing lack of use, despite a protest group having formed and collecting a petition of over 1,000 signatures to oppose the closure.